 1. Choose flexible fares and booking options

 If 2020 taught us anything, it’s that flexibility is key.
-Same thing goes for 2021—travel guidelines and restrictions can change without much warning, and even if you’re pretty sure your plans are set in stone… a positive Covid test or Covid outbreak in your destination can change them pretty quickly.
+Same thing goes for 2021—travel guidelines and restrictions are still changing.
+Even if you’re pretty sure your plans are set in stone, a positive Covid test or Covid outbreak in your destination can change them pretty quickly.
 As a result, it’s a good idea for 2021 to make sure that your plans are flexible.
-Many airlines have done away with change fees, making it easier (and cheaper) than ever to simply reschedule your flight if needed.
-This is making it super easy to lock in a good deal but also retain the flexibility to change your plans if needed without being hit with expensive fees, or worse, just losing your flights altogether.
+Many airlines have done away with change fees, making it easier (and cheaper) than ever to reschedule your flight if needed.
+(Keep in mind that fare differences may apply, and not every flight is eligible for free changes.)
+Booking more flexible fares makes it super easy to lock in a good deal but also retain the flexibility to change your plans if needed without being hit with expensive fees, or worse, just losing your flights altogether.

 Be sure to check cancellation policies on other travel plans too, such as accommodations or activities.
 Most hotels have generous cancellation policies, but be sure to double-check.
 If you’re booking alternate accommodations, like Airbnb, make sure there are flexible cancellation policies in place so you can change plans if needed.